eflautt/ga-data-science/lessons/lesson-15/readme.md

 <a name="ind-practice"></a>
-> NOTE: The solution code for these are below.
+> INSTRUCTOR NOTE: The solution code for these are below as well in the solution code notebook.

 1. Plot the distribution of sales by month and compare the effect of promotions
 1. Are sales more correlated with the prior date, a similar date last year, or a similar date last month?